 I like to use this rule of thumb when planning meals for babies (and toddlers).

-Choose an iron-rich food, pick a portion of food for energy and then add a fruit or vegetable.
+Choose an iron-rich food, pick a portion of food for energy and then add a fruit or vegetable (vitamin C!)

 Iron-rich foods for babies and baby-led weaning

-There have been concerns that babies who are weaned using a baby-led approach might not get the iron they need.
+There have been concerns that babies weaned using a baby-led approach might not get the iron they need.
+And may lead to the baby’s iron levels being too low and leading to iron deficiency anaemia.
 One reason for this concern is that parents aren’t as likely to offer baby-led weaners iron-fortified cereals and may offer more vegetables and fruit than meat initially.

 However, one randomised control trial has shown that “a baby-led approach to complementary feeding doesn’t appear to increase the risk of iron deficiency in infants when their parents are advised to offer ‘high-iron foods with each meal”.

-Also, don’t forget that taking a flexible approach to weaning that combines both spoon-feeding and finger foods is a great way to get the best of both worlds.
+Also, don’t forget that taking a flexible approach to weaning that combines spoon-feeding and finger foods is a great way to get the best of both worlds when you introduce solid foods.

 Does my baby need to eat meat to get enough iron?

 Not necessarily.
-There are differences between iron in meat and fish (haem iron) and iron in plant-based foods like beans, fortified cereals, lentils, eggs and tofu (non-haem iron).
+There are differences between iron-rich foods like meat and fish (haem or heme iron) and iron-rich foods that are plant-based like beans, fortified cereals, lentils, eggs and tofu (non-haem or nonheme iron).

-Vegetables like kale and spinach touted as excellent sources of iron online don’t live up to their high iron reputation.
+Touted as some of the best iron-rich foods online, dark leafy greens like kale and spinach don’t live up to their high iron reputation.
 A baby would need to eat 120g spinach to get only 2mg of iron, and that’s much more spinach than your baby will eat in a mini muffin!
-On top of this, iron found in plant-based foods is 2-3 less well absorbed than iron found in meat and fish.
+On top of this, even the best iron-rich plant-based foods are 2-3 less well absorbed than iron found in meat and fish.

-On the upside, pairing non-haem iron foods with foods high in vitamin C like tomatoes, peppers, oranges, and broccoli will help your baby absorb a little more.
+On the upside, pairing non-haem (nonheme iron) iron foods with foods high in vitamin C like tomatoes, green peppers, oranges, and dark greens like broccoli makes nonheme iron more easily absorbed.
 Also, pairing non-haem iron with haem iron improves absorption.

-Nine everyday iron-rich foods for babies (and toddlers)
+Nine everyday best iron-rich foods for babies (and toddlers)

 #1 STEAK MINCE